 A comparison of mean scores and response rates by department/discipline for the School of Arts, Humanities, and Social Sciences is shown below in Figure 2.
-The EAP discipline (part of Academic Success) exhibits the highest response rates at 44%, followed by Foreign Languages (38%), and Literature (34%).
-High scores are distributed widely across departments.
-The highest of any is Q7 in Anthropology at 4.0/4.
-The lowest scoring areas stem mostly from Economics, which range from 3.0/4 to 3.41/4.
+The EAP discipline (part of Academic Success) exhibits the highest response rates at 39%, followed by FYE (39%), and Foreign Languages (38%).
+High scores are distributed widely across departments, although Music exhibits the strongest collective set of responses.
+The highest of any is Q14 in Music at 3.92/4.
+The lowest scoring areas stem mostly from Economics, which range from 3.4/4 to 3.6/4.